lybird300/NetStruggler/README.md

 NetStruggler
 ============

-Modeling the coevolution of intraorganizational knowledge exchange network and organizational members' knowledge exploitative and exploratory behaviors
+Modeling the coevolution of intraorganizational knowledge exchange network and organizational members' knowledge exploitative and exploratory behaviors.

+Originally on Repast Simphony